Budget for our trip in April 2019 to Tokyo and Kyoto

 We decided to first head to Mayajima (Itsukushima) to try to avoid the crowds.
 It was golden week and there was no avoiding them.
 On Mayajima island, we enjoyed deer and the Famous Tori .We headed to find an oyster place which we did.
 We ordereda large oyster sampled and an extra order of steamed clams and a fried shrimp entrée for us all to share.
 Honestly, none of us enjoyed the oysters.
 I have had raw oysters before and those were probably the best of the assortment we had here an the fried were ok, but these were massive oysters and we just didn’t enjoy the flavor.

 Afterward, I just didn’t’ feel like being on the island which such a huge crowd so we headed back to Hiroshima to visit the Dome.
-It was something that Mike and I wanted to see but weren’t sure how to approach it with the kids.
+It was something that my husband and I wanted to see but weren’t sure how to approach it with the kids.
 In fact, we had decided to say nothing but as we were there the children started to ask questions, so we gave them a brief description of what happened, not mentioning anything about people dying.

 It worked out better than I expected with us being able to explain what we wanted and not traumatize them.
 We then headed to the Hiroshima Castle.
 It was destroyed by the atomic bomb and a replica stands in its place serving as a museum as you walk up 6 levels.
 We then took a cab back to the train station and enjoyed a very nice reserved seating car to Osaka where we switched trains from Kyoto.